The European market potential for software development services

 A major advantage of outsourcing software development services is that European end-user companies do not need to hire in-house expertise if they outsource these activities.
 Software development requires excellent knowledge, skills, tools and security provisions that most European end-user companies do not have.
 Outsourcing allows them to focus on their core business and gives them the flexibility to engage specialised developers as and when needed.

-This is particularly relevant during the recovery from the COVID-19 crisis.
-Companies need the staff they retained to perform their core activities, which may already include additional tasks from colleagues that were fired or furloughed.
+This is particularly relevant during recovery from the COVID-19 pandemic.
+Companies need their staff to perform their core activities, which may already include additional tasks from colleagues that were fired or furloughed.
 There is also relatively little room in the budgets for new hires, making outsourcing an attractive solution.

 - Emphasise your expertise, experience and domain knowledge in your marketing activities.
 This can be the deciding factor when European companies are selecting a service provider.